lab11/nrf5x-base/README.md

         various platform-level headers (e.g. platform pin mappings) /nrf5x-base (submodule)
 ```

-An example Makefile is included in this repo as Makefile.example.
-Copy to your
-own application directory and modify as desired.

 An example of this project in use can be found
 [here](https://github.com/helena-project/squall/tree/master/software/apps/beacon).